robertosw/controller-supporter/README.md

   - Missing: Touchpad touch location, **vibration**, leds, battery state readout

 **In short:**
-> - Controller can be used normally in a game on Steam (or other games that support PS controllers natively on Win10)
+> - Controller is recognized by Steam.
+Currently, the latency is to high to be usable for gaming.
 > - Vibration not supported

 <br>